drBenway/pixi-vn-wiki/start/transition.md

 ## Fade Transition

 Fade Transition means that the image will be shown with a fade-in effect.
-If exist a image with the same tag, the existing image will be removed with a fade-out effect before the new image is shown.
+If exist a image with the same alias, the existing image will be removed with a fade-out effect before the new image is shown.

 ( This transition is created with the [`FadeAlphaTicker`](/start/animations-effects.md#fade) )

 The `showWithFadeTransition` function has the following parameters:

-* `tag`: The unique tag of the image.
-You can use this tag to refer to this image
+* `alias`: The unique alias of the image.
+You can use this alias to refer to this image
 * `image`: The imageUrl or the canvas element.
 If imageUrl is a video, then the CanvasVideo is added to the canvas.
 * `props`: The properties of the effect
 * `priority`: ( optional ) The priority of the effect